pintuprasad830/simple-login-validation/README.md

-# simple-login-validation
+# Login Validation Project

-A simple login authentication system using HTML and JavaScript that validates mobile number, email, and password.
+This is a simple login validation project using HTML and JavaScript.

+## Features
+- Check mobile number
+- Check email
+- Check password
+- Display message based on input

+## Technology Used
+- HTML
+- JavaScript